ashwin-ned/product-matching/README.md

 Once the Gradio demo is running:

 *   **Image Query**: Upload a photo of a product.
-The application will display the top-5 matching products from the catalog.
+The application will display the top-K matching products from the catalog or the top match.
 *   **Text Query**: Type a description of a product.
-The application will perform the same embedding and search process to find and display the top-5 matches.
+The application will perform the same embedding and search process to find and display the top-K matches.